-Approval of a payment from the fund to an eligible organisation is deemed to be an agreement with the Minister that the eligible organisation will undertake the activities outlined in the operational plan and comply with any requirements in the regulations and this management plan.
+Approval for payment from the fund to the eligible organisation is deemed to be an agreement with the Minister that the eligible organisation will undertake the activities outlined in the application and comply with any requirements in the regulations and this management plan.

-The organisation will be required to sign and return an acknowledgement of these conditions, provided with the letter of approval from the Minister prior to payment being made.
+The organisation will be required to sign and return an acknowledgement of these conditions, provided with the letter of approval from the Minister, prior to payment being made.